Who's Your Father

 Who's Your Father is a 1935 British comedy film directed by Lupino Lane and starring Lane, Peter Haddon and Nita Harvey.
+It was written by Lane, Arthur Rigby and Reginald Long based on the play Turned Up by Mark Melford.

-It is a musical marriage mix-up film based on an original play by Mark Melford called Turned Up.
-Turned Up was a farce in three acts first produced in 1886 as Too Much Married and quickly re-named Turned Up.
-In 1926 Wylie-Tate produced a stage musical adaption by Arthur Rigby starring Lupino Lane and Mark Melford's nephew, Jack Melford.
+The film was based on Turned Up, a farce in three acts first originally produced in 1886 as Too Much Married.
+In 1926 Julian Wylie and James W. Tate produced a stage musical adaptation by Rigby starring Lane and Melford's nephew, Jack Melford.

+Plot

+George Medway’s plans to introduce his prospective father-in-law to his mother go awry when he discovers she has secretly remarried, putting his inheritance at risk.
+The situation gets even more complicated when his mother's first husband, long thought to have been lost at sea, suddenly reappears, revealing that during a bout of amnesia, he inadvertently took a second wife.